 Family Study Lounge

 Check out the Library's Family Study Lounge facilities too.

 As part of the University’s commitment to improving gender equality, and specifically growing the number of women in senior academic roles, the University approved a process of supporting academic returners to maintain a successful research career.
 Primarily, to support female academics returning from maternity leave funding is available via the individual Colleges.
 Contact the relevant local HR team for further information.

-PAM Assist is an external and independent service, based in Glasgow, offered to all staff at the University of Glasgow.
+Health Assured is an external and independent service offered to all staff at the University of Glasgow.
 They have an extensive range of online resources where you can seek information and advice on a wide range of topics concerning work-life, personal issues, health and well-being.